Gamera: Influences of the Heisei Trilogy

-As aforementioned, artificial origins of kaiju in Gamera: Guardian of the Universe was highly controversial among Daiei and caused a misconception among audiences that the kaiju in the franchise has always been bioengineered creatures.
+As aforementioned, artificial origins of kaiju in Gamera: Guardian of the Universe was highly controversial among Daiei (where the Showa films slightly utilized mythological concepts, and the initial ideas for Gamera's identity in the Heisei trilogy were divided mostly between a creature and a deity), and caused a misconception among audiences that the kaiju in the franchise has always been bioengineered creatures.
 This disagreement almost resulted in either a cancellation of the project or dismiss of Shusuke Kaneko while such setting was introduced by Kaneko and Kazunori Ito to rationalize illogical biology (flight capability) of Gamera.
-(Note: The idea itself was either initially developed during the original scripts by Chiaki J. Konaka and Kazuya Konaka (jp) and Yoshikazu Okada (jp) and was reused by Kaneko and Ito (in the plot, one of scientists had an impression that the biology of Gyaos evokes biomechanical rather than natural), or Kaneko and Ito instead developed by themselves.
+(Note: The idea itself was either initially developed during the original scripts by Chiaki J. Konaka and Kazuya Konaka and Yoshikazu Okada and was reused by Kaneko and Ito (in the plot, one of scientists had an impression that the biology of Gyaos evokes biomechanical rather than natural), or Kaneko and Ito instead developed by themselves.
 According to Kaneko, he originally intended to depict humanity to weaponize monsters in the trilogy akin to Pacific Rim.)
 While the lore of the trilogy itself possessed supernatural aspects and introduced souls and a ghost in a manga side story, the franchise, along with Niisan Takahashi's 1995 novel Gamera vs. Phoenix, subsequently increased supernatural depictions, including Gamera the Brave which was redeveloped from the "Konaka Gamera" script, such as mystic identities of kaiju, and to involve entities such as deities, spirits, yokai, souls, and ghosts.
 Within the aforementioned spinoff prequel of The Great Yokai War: Guardians, Gamera was emphasized as a divine beast based on her capabilities to fly and to breathe fire.